redes19/Piscine_C/README.md

 # Piscine_C
-all presentation of week piscine in langage C
+All presentation of week piscine in langage C